 They both agree that ‘The Forest Song’ may be the track that best defines the band right now.
 “The sonic architecture of it feels so Crown Lands to me,” says Comeau.
 “We were writing in a cabin, and that song showed up on the last day out of nowhere.
 It’s very epic for its short run time, it’s got every musical element that excites us—pastoral 12-string guitar passages like Genesis but with a Zeppelin drumbeat.
 The lyrics paint a beautiful picture of an ancient woods, and hanging out in the woods is Cody’s whole vibe.
 So that song just feels like us.”

-With plans for another record later in 2020, Crown Lands’ explosive live show continues to evolve and progress, propelled by added inspiration from the legends they’ve been touring with.
+With plans for another record to come in 2021, Crown Lands’ explosive live show continues to evolve and progress, propelled by added inspiration from the legends they’ve been touring with.
 “The level of showmanship that they display every night, what they do with their audience, we really want to try to have our music come across in that same way,” says Bowles.

 “We struggled with the rigidity of our set for a long time, playing the same songs night after night,” adds Comeau.
 “We learned from Jack White and Primus how to be more fluid and change it up.”